Close Menu

 The Cereal Aisle Standoff

-This is where toddler tantrums in public usually start.
-Your kid grabs something.
 You say no. They fall apart.
 Everyone looks over.

-In that moment, you have two options.
-Say no and deal with the screaming, or buy the snack just to keep things quiet.
+You can say no and deal with the screaming, or buy the snack to keep things quiet.

-I used to go with option two.
-It felt easier in the moment.
-But I learned that giving in just makes future tantrums worse.
+But I learned that giving in only makes future tantrums worse.

-Instead of grabbing the snack out of his hands (which always triggers screaming), I tried something different.
+Instead of grabbing the snack out of his hands, which always triggers screaming, I tried something different.

 I gave him two choices.